These Soft Batch Double Chocolate Chip Cookies are truly a chocolate lover’s dream come true.

 Elevate Your Cookies with Flaky Salt on Top

-If you’re into the salty-sweet flavor combination, then sprinkle cookies with a little flaky sea salt right after baking.
+If you like a salty-sweet flavor combination, sprinkle cookies with a little flaky sea salt right after baking.
 I love the way the salt elevates the chocolate flavor and helps cut the sweetness of the cookie!
 If that’s not something you prefer, feel free to skip this step.

 What Type of Cocoa Powder For Double Chocolate Chip Cookies?